 Customer Support Test

-When we test a broker’s customer support, we evaluate the agent’s knowledge of their own website, how long it takes them to respond to questions, and how detailed their answers are.
+When I test a broker’s customer support, I evaluate the agent’s knowledge of their own website, the time it takes them to respond to questions, and the level of detail in their answers.

 English, Spanish, Portuguese, Italian, Arabic